-Note: This section applies only to installation through PXE.
-To install the Traffic Manager from a physical medium such as CD-ROM, DVD-ROM, or USB flash drive, see instead "Installing the Traffic Manager From a Disk or USB Flash Drive" on page 16.
+This section applies only to installation through PXE.
+To install the Traffic Manager from a physical medium such as CD-ROM, DVD-ROM, or USB flash drive, see instead Installing the Traffic Manager From a Disk or USB Flash Drive.